typelevel/cats-effect/site/src/main/tut/io.md

 def apply[A](body: => A): IO[A] = ???
 ```

-The idea is to wrap side effects such as reading / writing from / to the console:
+The idea is to wrap synchronous side effects such as reading / writing from / to the console:

 ```tut:book
 def putStrlLn(value: String) = IO(println(value))